PAMinerva/paminerva.github.io/docs/LearnDirectX/A.01-Vectors.md

 As stated above, **XMVECTOR** is just an alias for **__m128**, which identify a type mapped to XMM registers.
 This means we can't simply use **XMVECTOR** to operate with vectors without using SIMD instructions.
 For this reason, DirectXMath provides many helper functions that take advantage of SIMD to initialize **XMVECTOR**s and operate with them.
 We will examine most of these functions in the upcoming tutorials.

 If you want to declare a vectorized-constant (const **XMVECTOR**) then it is recommended to use **XMVECTORF32** for floating-point values, and **XMVECTORU32** (or **XMVECTORI32**) for integer values.
 That’s because these types are defined as the union of a **XMVECTOR** and an array.
-This allows us to use the initialization syntax, and allows the compiler to optimize the load of constant data into XMM registers by using SIMD instructions.
+This allows us to use the initialization syntax, and allows the compiler to use SIMD instructions for other operations.

 <br>